Pall1n/Zip-cracker/README.md

 # Zip-cracker
-A simple zip cracker that work with Legacy zip files
+A simple zip cracker that only works with Legacy zip files